MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

    // --- AUTHENTICATE WITH ACTIVE DIRECTORY -----------------------------------------
    // Note - Update these with your appropriate values
    // Once authenticated, user won't provide credentials again until token is invalid.
-   // You can now begin to interact with the operationalization APIs
+   // You can now begin to interact with the APIs
    // --------------------------------------------------------------------------------
    var loginRequest = new LoginRequest("LDAP_USERNAME", "LDAP_PASSWORD");
    var loginResponse = client.Login(loginRequest);